General Terms and Conditions of DISH Digital Solutions

 (c) The processor shall ensure that the data processing systems used in the framework of the DPA comply with the standards of "privacy by design" and "privacy by default" in accordance with the prior art.

-(b) In the course of his work for the Person Responsible, the Processor is obliged to forward any request addressed to him by affected persons to the person responsible for proper processing without delay.
-If the Person Responsible and the Processor jointly act as external persons responsible, the Processor is entitled to answer this request independently.
+(b) In the course of his work for the Controller, the Processor is obligated to forward any request addressed to him by affected persons to the Controller for proper processing without delay.
+If the Controller and the Processor jointly act as external persons responsible, the Processor is entitled to answer this request independently.

-(c) The Processor is also required to assist the Person Responsible with appropriate technical and organizational measures to comply with his obligation to reply to the persons concerned.
+(c) The Processor is also required to assist the Controller with appropriate technical and organizational measures to comply with his obligation to reply to the persons concerned.

-(d) In accordance with the instructions of the Person Responsible, the Processor shall rectify, suspend and/or erase data immediately, but no later than within five (5) days, and inform the Processor by that deadline.
+(d) In accordance with the instructions of the Controller, the Processor shall rectify, suspend, and/or erase data immediately, but no later than within five (5) days, and inform the Processor by that deadline.

 2.8 Duties of the Processor

-(a) The Processor may collect, process, and use data only in the context of the order and the documented instructions of the Person Responsible.
+(a) The Processor may collect, process, and use data only in the context of the order and the documented instructions of the Controller.

 (b) The Processor has to comply with the technical and organizational measures, as defined in Clause 2.6 of this DPA at regular intervals and submit it on request.

 (c) The Data Protection Officer is named as contact person for data protection at the Processor.
-This can be reached at firstname.lastname@example.org.
+The Data Protection Officer can be reached at firstname.lastname@example.org.
 If necessary, the Processor also appoints a representative in accordance with the requirements of Art.
 27 GDPR.

-(d) The Processor is responsible for maintaining confidentiality..
-Any person at the Processor authorized to access the data of the Person Responsible shall be required to be confidential or subject to reasonable secrecy and must be bound by a duty of confidentiality or subject to reasonable professional secrecy and must be informed of the special data protection obligations arising from this DPA, as well as, the existing instructions and purpose.
-The Processor will document these obligations in writing and provide them at the request of the Person Responsible.
+(d) The Processor is responsible for maintaining confidentiality.
+Any person at the Processor authorized to access the data of the Controller shall be required to be bound by a duty of confidentiality or subject to reasonable professional secrecy and must be informed of the special data protection obligations arising from this DPA, as well as, the existing instructions and purpose.
+The Processor will document these obligations in writing and provide them at the request of the Controller.

 (a) The justification for subcontracting relationships is permitted.
-The Processor shall inform the Person Responsible about the corresponding change in advance.
-The Person Responsible has a right to object.
+The Processor shall inform the Controller about the corresponding change in advance.
+The Controller has a right to object.

 (d) The Processor shall be fully liable for the subcontractors he employs.

-The Person Responsible is authorized to verify compliance with applicable data protection regulations and the DPA during normal business hours.
-The Processor agrees to provide the Person Responsible with all information reasonably necessary to carry out the inspection within a reasonable period of time.
-Where the Person Responsible considers that an on-site audit is required of the Processor, the Processor shall ensure that the person responsible for carrying out the audit has access to the Processor's office and an on-site inspection of the stored data and the data processing programs.
-The Person Responsible is entitled to have the test carried out by a third party (examiner) to be named in individual cases.
-The Person Responsible must announce the execution of such an audit in writing at least twenty (20) working days in advance.
-The cost of carrying out the audit and the costs incurred by the Processor at normal market rates are borne by the Person Responsible.
+The Controller is authorized to verify compliance with applicable data protection regulations and the DPA during normal business hours.
+The Processor agrees to provide the Controller with all information reasonably necessary to carry out the inspection within a reasonable period of time.
+Where the Controller considers that an on-site audit is required of the Processor, the Processor shall ensure that the Controller for carrying out the audit has access to the Processor's office and an on-site inspection of the stored data and the data processing programs.
+The Controller is entitled to have the test carried out by a third party (examiner) to be named in individual cases.
+The Controller must announce the execution of such an audit in writing at least twenty (20) working days in advance.
+The cost of carrying out the audit and the costs incurred by the Processor at normal market rates are borne by the Controller.

 2.11 Notifications of Violations by the Processor

-(a) The Processor shall notify the Person Responsible without delay, and at the latest within forty-eight (48) hours of such discovery, of all cases in which the Processor or persons or subcontractors employed by him/her have infringed the rules governing the protection of the data of the Person Responsible or the conditions set out in this DPA.
+(a) The Processor shall notify the Controller without delay and at the latest within forty-eight (48) hours of such discovery of all cases in which the Processor or persons or subcontractors employed by him/her have infringed the rules governing the protection of the data of the Controller or the conditions set out in this DPA.

-(b) The Person Responsible shall be notified of any incidents of loss or unlawful transmission or receipt by third parties, regardless of the cause.
-The Processor shall, in consultation with the Person Responsible, take appropriate measures to safeguard the data and to mitigate the possible adverse consequences for the persons concerned.
-To the extent that the persons responsible meet the notification obligations, the Processor shall assist the Person Responsible in fulfilling these obligations.
+(b) The Controller shall be notified of any incidents of loss or unlawful transmission or receipt by third parties, regardless of the cause.
+The Processor shall, in consultation with the Controller, take appropriate measures to safeguard the data and to mitigate the possible adverse consequences for the persons concerned.
+To the extent that the persons responsible meet the notification obligations, the Processor shall assist the Controller in fulfilling these obligations.

-(a) The processing of data of the Person Responsible by the Processor shall be carried out solely in the context of the DPA and the specific instructions reported by the Processor.
+(a) The processing of data of the Controller by the Processor shall be carried out solely in the context of the DPA and the specific instructions reported by the Processor.

-(b) The Processor shall, without delay, comply with (individual) instructions concerning the nature, extent and method of processing, or, if applicable, within the time limit set by the Person Responsible.
+(b) The Processor shall, without delay, comply with (individual) instructions concerning the nature, extent and method of processing, or, if applicable, within the time limit set by the Controller.

-(c) The Processor shall notify the Person Responsible without delay if, in the opinion of the Processor, instructions issued by the Person Responsible violate data protection regulations.
-The Processor shall be entitled to suspend the execution of the relevant instruction until it has been confirmed or changed by a Person Responsible.
+(c) The Processor shall notify the Controller without delay if, in the opinion of the Processor, instructions issued by the Controller violate data protection regulations.
+The Processor shall be entitled to suspend the execution of the relevant instruction until it has been confirmed or changed by the Controller.

-After completion of the contractual work, the Processor must hand over all data that he has processed for the Person Responsible or, with the prior consent of the Person Responsible, destroy it according to data protection or delete it in accordance with the prior art.
+After completion of the contractual work, the Processor must hand over all data that he has processed for the Controller or, with prior consent of the Controller, destroy it according to data protection or delete it in accordance with the prior art.
 A right of retention is excluded with regard to the documents, data, processing, and usage results and the associated data carriers, unless the law of the European Union or of an EU member state requires the data to be stored.

 3.1 The Processor uses the data provided for data processing for no other purpose.
-Copies or duplicates without knowledge and without the prior written consent of the Person Responsible may not be created, unless this is due to the services ordered in the DPA.
-The Processor shall ensure that the data processed by him for the Person Responsible is separated from other data.
-A transmission of data of the Person Responsible by the Processor to third parties does not take place without the written consent of the Person Responsible.
+Copies or duplicates without knowledge and without prior written consent of the Controller may not be created, unless this is due to the services ordered in the DPA.
+The Processor shall ensure that the data processed by him for the Controller is separated from other data.
+A transmission of data of the Controller by the Processor to third parties does not take place without written consent of the Controller.

 3.2 The Processor shall provide reasonable assistance to those responsible in defending against claims based on a purported or actual breach of data protection requirements.
-The Person Responsible will, for his part, investigate the complaints of data subjects in the context of the data protection responsibility of the Person Responsible in an appropriate manner and process complaints from data subjects.
+The Controller will, for his part, investigate the complaints of data subjects in the context of the data protection responsibility of the Controller in an appropriate manner and process complaints from data subjects.

-3.3 The Processor acknowledges that information is given to affected persons on the basis of a right to information exclusively via the Person Responsible or a person authorized by the Person Responsible.
-The Processor is obliged to provide the Person Responsible with the required information in good time and to support the Person Responsible.
-If the Processor himself also acts as the external Person Responsible, these inquiries can also be answered accordingly and the Person Responsible informed accordingly.
+3.3 The Processor acknowledges that information is given to affected persons on the basis of a right to information exclusively via the Controller or a person authorized by the Controller.
+The Processor is obliged to provide the Controller with the required information in good time and to support the Controller.
+If the Processor himself also acts as the external Controller, these inquiries can also be answered accordingly and the Controller informed accordingly.

-3.5 The Processor shall assist the Person Responsible in carrying out data protection impact assessments when a type of processing is likely to result in a high risk to the rights and freedoms of natural persons.
+3.5 The Processor shall assist the Controller in carrying out data protection impact assessments when a type of processing is likely to result in a high risk to the rights and freedoms of natural persons.

-4.1 The Person Responsible is responsible for the permissibility of the data processing, as well as, for the protection of the rights of the data subjects.
+4.1 The Controller is responsible for the permissibility of the data processing, as well as for the protection of the rights of the data subjects.

 4.2 By derogation from section 4.1, the Processor is responsible for claims of data subjects due to violations of the applicable legal provisions or the provisions of the DPA.

-4.3 In relation to the Person Responsible, the Processor is only liable for intent and gross negligence within the scope of the legally permissible exclusion of liability and limitations.
+4.3 In relation to the Controller, the Processor is only liable for intent and gross negligence within the scope of the legally permissible exclusion of liability and limitations.

 5.1 The Controller shall inform the Processor immediately and in full if he finds errors or irregularities in the processing of the data by the Processor during the audit.